A tiny island on the edge of British Columbia’s Okanagan Lake, Rattlesnake Island has an unusual history and a very interesting one at that.

-The history of Rattlesnake Island
+The history of Rattlesnake Island, British Columbia

 Rattlesnake Island may now be part of Okanagan Mountain Provincial Park, but it was once privately owned.
 Back in the 1970s, it was purchased by Eddie Haymour, a Lebanese immigrant.
 He wanted to turn the island into an Arab-themed tourist attraction.

 Returning to Lebanon, Haymour was frustrated with the unfair treatment from the BC government.
 With the help of his family, he seized the Canadian embassy in Beirut.

 A long story short, Haymour was eventually awarded $250,000 in compensation for the “cruel” action taken by the provincial government against him.
-The island however remained in the government’s hands.
+The island, however, remained in the government’s hands.

 Rattlesnake Island today